- What is the purpose of the Fund for Vocations?

 No. Our grant programs are only for student loan debt.

-- I borrowed from my parents (brother, sister, uncle, etc.) to go to school.
+- I borrowed from my family to go to school.
 Can I apply for a grant to pay them back?

 - My parents borrowed to pay for my school costs.
 Can a Fund for Vocations grant pay my parent’s debt?